 Our pets are family members.
 Some of us know that when we die, our pets will be cared for by family or friends.
 However, many people feel the need to be more specific, and rightfully so.
 Fortunately, California law recognizes that it may be appropriate, in some circumstances, to create a trust for the care and maintenance of pets.
-Here at our firm, we know how much your pet means to you, and it is our job to ensure that you have peace of mind.
+If you need a San Fernando Valley pet trust attorney, we know how much your pet means to you, and it is our job to ensure that you have peace of mind.
 In fact, every aspect of estate planning is all about giving you and your family the peace of mind you deserve, and this is just another part of doing so.
 If you are interested in knowing more about pet trusts or need a compassionate environment in which to develop a comprehensive estate plan that involved pet trusts, please contact The Law Offices of Yacoba Ann Feldman.

 A pet trust can be created in a will, as a part of a revocable living trust or as a stand-alone trust.
 The terms of a pet trust should be personalized like the terms for gifts to other beneficiaries.
 The guidance you give the trustee can be broad or specific.
 Keep in mind that the person you name in charge of the trust does not necessarily have to be the same person who will actually have custodial responsibilities for your pets.
 In fact, oftentimes, we suggest to our clients to appoint two parties; one who will manage the trust, and another who will care for your pet.
 This way each party can check on the other to ensure they are carrying out your wishes, as you would have intended.
 Of course, you do not have to appoint two people, and as long as you trust one person to appropriately handle these affairs.